phduonq/my-amplify-demo/README.md

    - It should look something like: `https://abc123xyz.execute-api.us-east-1.amazonaws.com/prod`
    - Copy this URL - this is your `NEXT_PUBLIC_API_ENDPOINT`

-### 5. Update Environment Variables
+### 5. Update Environment Variables and Redeploy

 1. Go back to Amplify Console

    - Navigate to your app
    - Go to "Environment variables" under App settings

-2. Add/Update Variables
+2. Add API Endpoint

    - Click "Add variable"
    - Add `NEXT_PUBLIC_API_ENDPOINT`